tonymke/c_snippets/README.md

 c\_snippets
 ===========

-A collection of reusable C code snippets meant for easy copying into projects.

-Or, things I've had to type several times before and decided to leave them somewhere handy for when I have to do so again in the future.
+Snippets are my repositories of things I've had to type several times before and decided to leave them somewhere handy for when I have to do so again in the future.

-These tend to be things I would normally grab from a library, but cannot use it in a particular environment I'm working in (usually Borland Turbo C for DOS).
-So you'll see things like strict C90 conformance and workarounds for that kind of world.
+This is the one for C.

 License
 -------